harrypapa2002/ECE-NTUA-Advanced-DB-Term-Project/README.md

-# Advanced Topics in Database Systeems – Term Project (ECE NTUA, 9th Semester)
+# Advanced Topics in Database Systems – Term Project (ECE NTUA, 9th Semester)

 This repository contains the term project for the **Advanced Topics in Database Systems** course, completed as part of the **9th semester (2024-2025)** curriculum at the **School of Electrical and Computer Engineering (ECE), National Technical University of Athens (NTUA)**.